apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 train_meta/${NAME} ${ROOT}
 ```

-We then resize the images such that the short edge is 480 px and pack the images into recordIO files.
+We then resize the images such that the short edge is 480 pixels long and pack the images into recordIO files.
 Since most of the work is disk I/O, we use multiple (16) threads to get the work done faster.

 ```
 python ${MXNET}/tools/im2rec.py --resize 480 --quality 90 \
 --num-thread 16 train_meta/${NAME} ${ROOT}
 ```

-Once done, we move the rec files into a folder named train.
+Once done, we move the rec files into a folder named `train`.

 ```
 mkdir -p train
 mv train_meta/*.rec train/
 ```

-We do similar preprocessing for the validation set
+We do similar preprocessing for the validation set.

 ```
 mkdir -p val_meta